AnneTrue/libConglomerate/README.md

   * Safe Repair Button adds a safety to repairing items.
   * Safe Learn Buttons adds safeties to learn spellgems, and shortens the learn button.
   * Safe Speech Buttons disables bullhorn and speech buttons until you enter text into the fields.
 Prevents you from accidentally sending empty emotes.
   * Safe Load Spellwand is for wizards: creates a double-click button for loading spellwands.
-The button reads 'Load?' and once clicked will be enabled and read 'Load'.
-Clicking again loads your spellwand.
+The button reads 'Load?' and must be double clicked to load the spellwand.
   * Safe Blessing is for Advocates: adds a disable safety to the blessing skill.
   * Safe Wisp is for Conduits: adds a safety to prevent deactivating wisp form by accident.
   * Safe Well is for Conduits: adds a safety to creating Arcane Wells.